CENG501-Projects/CENG501-Fall2024/CengizYaman/Readme.md

 # 3. Experiments and results

 ### 3.1.
 Experimental Setup
-The original paper evaluates the proposed GReg and GReg+ methods on benchmark datasets, including CIFAR-10, CIFAR-100, and ImageNet.
-The authors utilize a combination of pre-trained and from-scratch models with various optimization strategies:
+The original paper uses CIFAR-10, CIFAR-100 and ImageNet as ID datasets for training.
+For CIFAR experiments, 300K RandomImages is used as auxiliary OOD dataset.
+The model is evaluated using six different OOD datasets including Textures, SVHN, Places365, LSUN-cropped, LSUN-resized and iSUN.
+Results are evaluated on ResNet-18, WRN-40 and DenseNet-101.
+For ImageNet experiments, 10 random classes of ImageNet is used as ID dataset, and the rest of the dataset is used as the auxiliary OOD data.
+For evaluation of the model, 1000 random samples from Textures, Places, SUN and iNaturalist are used as OOD dataset.
+Results are evaluated on DenseNet-121.

 - **CIFAR Benchmarks**
-  - Models are pre-trained and fine-tuned for GReg experiments over 20 epochs using SGD with cosine annealing.
+  - Corresponding architectures are fine-tuned for GReg experiments over 20 epochs using SGD (with momentum of 0.9 and weight decay of 0.0001) with cosine annealing (with a maximum learning rate of 1 and a minimum of 0.0001).
   - For GReg+, models are trained from scratch for 50 epochs with an initial learning rate of 0.1, followed by an additional 10 epochs with a reduced learning rate of 0.01.
-  - Hyperparameters:
-    ```
-    λ_S = 0.1
-    λ_∇S = 1
-    ```
+  - Following [], $\lambda_S$ and $\lambda_{\Delta S}$ are set as 0.1 and 1, respectively.
+  - Batch size of 64 is used.

 - **ImageNet Benchmarks**
-  - The experiments involve fine-tuning a DenseNet-121 model, leveraging an auxiliary dataset from ImageNet-1K.
+  - The experiments involve only fine-tuning a DenseNet-121 model, using ADAM optimizer with an initial learning rate of 1e-4 and decrase the learning rate to 1e-5 at epoch 10.
+GReg and GReg+ are then runned to reach epochs 20 and 15, respectively.
-  - Learning rate:
-    ```
-    10^-4, reduced to 10^-5 at epoch 10
-    ```
-    using the Adam optimizer.
+  - Batch size of 32 is used.

 - **Common Setup for All Datasets**
-  - For all datasets, energy-based sampling is applied to select OOD (out-of-distribution) samples efficiently during training, as described in the original paper.
+  - For all datasets, Greg+ uses energy-based sampling to select OOD (out-of-distribution) samples efficiently during training, as described in the original paper.

 - **Adjustments in Our Implementation:**
-	 - In our experiments, we modified the initial learning rate for GReg on the CIFAR benchmarks:
-	 - Instead of starting with  1 , we used  0.01  for the entire training process.
+  - In our experiments, we modified the initial learning rate for GReg on the CIFAR benchmarks.
+Instead of starting with 1.0, we used 0.01 as the initial learning rate for cosine annealing.
-	 - This adjustment was made to observe the impact of learning rate changes on convergence stability and model performance.
+  - This adjustment was made as we experienced NaN loss values with 1.0 as initial learning rate.

 ## 3.2.
 Running the code